 So let's step back and look at our EHS excellence journey.
-Certainly there are companies still at Stages 1 or 2 trying to figure out whether this EHS makes sense for their business.
-And with this new regulatory environment, there will become fewer and fewer of them.
-Most companies, however, are typically at some stage of development between Stage 2 and Stage 3, solidly into Stage 3, or on the upper edge of Stage 3 and peering ahead wondering what's next.
-It is those EHS professionals whose companies are in a solid Stage 3 or upper edge of Stage 3 who are the intended audience for this paper.
+Certainly, there are companies still at stages 1 or 2 trying to figure out whether EHS makes sense for their business.
+With this new regulatory environment, there will become fewer and fewer of them.
+Most companies however, are typically at some stage of development between stage 2 and stage 3, solidly into stage 3, or on the upper edge of stage 3 and peering ahead wondering what's next.
+As part of the change journey, EHS professionals and their leadership need to determine where they are currently along the continuum of improvement.
+It is for those EHS professionals whose companies are in a solid stage 3 or upper edge of stage 3 that the remaining concepts within this paper are intended.

-As Dr. Charles Redinger, an EHS consultant and leading authority in EHS strategic management and performance improvement, states (2007:1):
+As Dr. Charles Redinger, an EHS Consultant and leading authority in EHS strategic management and performance improvement, states (2007, 1):